-Update August 2014: Some online marketers have expressed concern that Hostgator sites are slow to load, and in fact I moved all my sites away from Hostgator to SiteGround for exactly that reason, but I have left this post here because it illustrates the principles involved.
+Some online marketers have expressed concern that Hostgator sites may be slow to load, and in fact I moved all my sites away from Hostgator to DreamHost (affiliate link) for exactly that reason, but I have left this post here because it illustrates the principles involved.

 Update August 2022

 I have been shown this excellent resource to generate the best domain name for a mobile app or business.
 Do check it out.